Anvesha308/Quiz_web/README.md

 Tailwind CSS: A utility-first CSS framework used for styling the application.

-JavaScript (ES6+): For the application's logic, state management, and event handling.
+JavaScript: For the application's logic, state management, and event handling.